verita-fw/core/README.md

 Build tools
 ===========

-To create working software like Muro you need the sources and the tools to build it.
-The build tools for Muro are freely available.
+To create working software like OPNsense you need the sources and the tools to build it.
+The build tools for OPNsense are freely available.

-Notes on how to build Muro can be found in the tools repository:
+Notes on how to build OPNsense can be found in the tools repository:

 https://github.com/opnsense/tools